Documents required with each application for a licence under selective licensing:

 Dealing with rubbish

-- · what type of bins to use for household and recycling waste,
+- · which day refuse collections will take place & what type of bins to use for household and recycling waste;

-- The Licence Holder shall ensure so far as is reasonably possible that the occupiers make arrangements for the collection of waste in accordance with these provisions and, when the property is unoccupied, adhere to these provisions him/herself.
+- · the licence holder shall ensure so far as is reasonably possible that the occupiers make arrangements for the collection of waste in accordance with these provisions and, when the property is unoccupied, adhere to these provisions themselves.